anonymousresearcher62-maker/Motion-Intent-Source-Code/App Screenshots/Readme.md

 <p align="center">
   <img src="/App Screenshots/linking.PNG" width="600">
 </p>
 <p>Notice that the compass-based heuristic have some differences between rooms in certain instances.
-This is because, based on the magnetic heading, the angle can be only a few degrees short of the next; In this case, "Northwest" and "West" were extremley close together in heading angles.</p>
+This is because, based on the magnetic heading, the angle can be only a few degrees short of the next; In this case, "Southwest" and "West" were extremley close together in heading angles.</p>

 ---